terramate-io/terramate-docs/cloud/drift/notifications.md

 When onboarding to Terramate Cloud, we recommended running a drift check before setting up notifications, especially if the initial run is expected to detect many drifted stacks.

-After completing the initial drift check, you can set up the Slack Webhook to notify the channel only of new drifts.
+After completing the initial drift check, you can set up the Webhook for Slack to notify the channel only of new drifts.